ARCHER2-HPC/archer2-fortran-intro/section3.02/README.md

 # Functions and subroutines

-Functions and subroutines, referred to colletively as _procedures_, may be defined as module sub-programs, where the compiler will automatically generate the contract block (aka. forward declaration, prototype) as part of the module file.
+Functions and subroutines, referred to collectively as _procedures_, may be defined as module sub-programs, where the compiler will automatically generate the contract block (aka. forward declaration, prototype) as part of the module file.